-The Bear Cub Fund was initiated by the Vice Chancellor for Research to support faculty in translational studies not normally supported by federal grants from the National Institutes of Health, National Science Foundation, and other sources.
-The Bear Cub Fund is now run by the Skandalaris Center for Interdisciplinary Innovation and Entrepreneurship.
+The Bear Cub Fund, now known as the LEAP Program, was initiated by the Vice Chancellor for Research to support faculty in translational studies not normally supported by federal grants from the National Institutes of Health, National Science Foundation, and other sources.
+The LEAP Program is now run by the Skandalaris Center for Interdisciplinary Innovation and Entrepreneurship.

-The Bear Cub Program has moved to a four-month process repeating three times yearly, allowing for faster results for applicants and greater flexibility in participation.
+The LEAP Program has moved to a four-month process repeating three times yearly, allowing for faster results for applicants and greater flexibility in participation.
 The program is open to all Washington University inventors with invention disclosures on file with OTM.
-The Bear Cub Program offers the following:
+LEAP Program offers the following:

 - Up to $250,000 in tranched awards annually